Mouth and oropharyngeal cancer research

 Recent research suggests that a drug called amifostine can help to prevent a dry mouth.
 This drug is a chemoprotectant, meaning it helps to protect against the harmful side effects of chemotherapy and radiotherapy.
 A few minutes before each radiotherapy treatment, you have an amifostine injection into a vein in your arm.
 It works by collecting in the salivary glands and limiting the amount of damage that radiation can cause to the salivary glands.
 Side effects of amifostine include low blood pressure, dizziness, flushing, chills, and feeling or being sick.
 This drug is still only being tested at the moment and is not used as standard treatment.

 The LEONIDAS-2 study is looking at a medical device to stimulate the gums to increase the amount of saliva in the mouth.
 The researchers hope this will reduce the symptoms of dry mouth and improve quality of life.
+This study is closed and we are waiting for the results.

 Some studies suggest that having acupuncture can help with a dry mouth caused by radiotherapy in people with head and neck cancers.
 But we need more research before we will know exactly how much it can help.